 Available amount: £165,000

-Successfully had the case dropped against this client on the grounds that there was no particular criminal conduct and therefore there could be no benefit at all.
+We were successful in having the case dropped against this client as we were able to show that there was no particular criminal conduct and therefore there could be no benefit at all.

 R v R